MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

     - Time series chart of the volume under, at, or above the given score cutoff and the percentage at or above the cutoff
     - Time series chart of fraudulent transactions and fraud rate under the given cutoff

+## Profit optimizer report

-- **Profit Optimizer Simulation (when applies)** – Given the estimated percentage of profit margin and score range (in increments of 10), the cumulative net profit and cumulative net profit achieved percentages are calculated.
+The **Profit optimizer** report calculates net profit and cumulative net profit achieved percentages based on the given estimated percentage of profit margin and score range (in increments of 10).
+The report is designed for purchase and other monetary templates within [Assessments](assessment-create-new.md) such as Money Transfer and Card Payment, only when amount calculation is enabled.

-    - **Net Profit** – The profit of non-fraud transactions minus the cost of goods of fraud transactions.
+  - **Net profit** – The profit of non-fraud transactions minus the cost of goods of fraud transactions.
-    - **Cumulative Net profits achieved percentage** – The percentage of net profit at or under a score bin out of the total possible non-fraud profit.
+  - **Cumulative net profits achieved percentage** – The percentage of net profit at or under a score bin out of the total possible non-fraud profit.
   - **Cumulative net profit** – The cumulative net profit from score 0 through 999.

 ## Filters
 In addition to the common filters, the following filters are available for you to further analyze your data.
 You can select different filters and check the metrics for your analysis.